What is a Customer Avatar and How Can 10x Your Ecom Revenue (With Examples)

 This means that your avatar should almost be a real person with a name, gender, age, hobbies, and interests.
 Keep in mind, you can’t sell to everybody!
 Many people have tried that and failed.
 Instead, focus on your niche—and your specific avatar—and you’ll have much greater results.

 Here’s an example of a good customer avatar.
 Let’s say I started an outdoors brand that sold things like tents, sleeping bags, and other camping gear.
 Now instead of saying my customer avatar is “Men that like to go camping,” I’m going to get detailed.
-That could be something like this: Tom, a 43-year-old, blue-collar man living in Colorado with a wife and two children.
+That could be something like this customer avatar example: Tom, a 43-year-old, blue-collar man living in Colorado with a wife and two children.
 He likes to fish, hunt, kayak, and go camping in his free time.
 Now this is my ideal customer avatar.

 How to Create Your Own Avatar